John heads the firm’s International practice and works out of the firm’s Brisbane and Sydney offices.

-John has more than 20 years’ experience in major transactional and project work with a nationally significant practice in competition law, merger control, energy (gas and electricity), utilities, regulated industries, resources, technology, media & telecommunications , transport, agribusiness, intellectual property, life sciences and administrative law.
+John is a graduate of Trinity College Dublin and Oxford University with more than 25 years’ experience in major transactional and project work.
+He has a nationally significant practice in competition law, merger control, energy (gas and electricity), utilities, regulated industries, resources, TMT, transport, agribusiness, intellectual property, life sciences and administrative law.

 He also has a strong understanding of the government sector with considerable experience in privatisation and state transactional matters.
-John’s clients include significant corporates, multinationals, private equity, hedge funds, entrepreneurs, government entities and international law.
+John’s clients continue to include significant corporates, multinationals, private equity firms, hedge funds, entrepreneurs, and government entities.

-In its Competition/European Law: UK profile, Chambers UK Law Directory commented that he acts for clients from heavily regulated industries before both European and Irish competition authorities.
-Kettle is celebrated for his “fantastic knowledge, practical application to the case” and the way in which he “communicates his points clearly”.
+John has been recognised in all the leading directories including comments that he is “celebrated for his fantastic knowledge, practical application to the case” and the way in which he “communicates his points clearly”.

-John sits on several not-for profit boards in Australia, including the Queensland Futures Institute’s Energy Committee.
+John sits on several boards in Australia, including not-for profits.

-John is a former chair of the International Bar Association’s Public Law Committee, and Vice-Chair of the Irish Law Society’s EU & International Affairs Committee.
+He is a former Chair of the International Bar Association’s Public Law Committee, and Vice-Chair of the Irish Law Society’s EU & International Affairs Committee.

 John is also a guest lecturer in competition law at the University of Queensland, a frequent speaker at the International Bar Association and presents in Australia on competition law, energy and utilities.

-When not lawyering, John still plays football turning out at centre back for Newmarket over 35s.
+When not lawyering or travelling, John still plays football turning out at centre back for Newmarket over 35s.

-Advised on the sale of their Raguletto, Five Brothers and Chicken Tonight business and securing a 3 to 2 merger at phase 1.
+Advised Symington’s Limited on the sale of their Raguletto, Five Brothers and Chicken Tonight business and securing a 3 to 2 merger control clearance at phase 1.

-Advised on the corporatisation of their airport (the gateway to the Great Barrier Reef).
+Advised on the corporatisation and commercialisation of the Whitsunday Regional Airport (the gateway to the Great Barrier Reef).

 Advised several of Australia’s biggest agribusinesses on ACCC investigations.